suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 * __TFIDF Word2Vec__ Vectorizer was the best encoding techinque which results in significant reduction in the __mean absolute error__ respectively.
 * __Gradient Boosted Decision Trees (GBDT)__ was performing the best in terms of the __mean absolute__ and __mean squared error__ of predicting the difficult of texts.

+## Future Scope
+* The best model (Gradient Boosted Decision Trees) could be implemented in real-time where a writer who is publishing a book can get insights about how difficult are his/her passages and thus make modifications.

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.